Guidance for parents and carers

 You have a right of appeal for a place at any school for which your child has been refused a place by the Admission Authority.

-You can either appeal online, or by post (printed appeal forms can be requested from 0300 500 80 80).
+You can either appeal a school admissions decision online, or by post (printed appeal forms can be requested from 0300 500 8080).

 What to include with your appeal form

-You need to make sure that you include all of your reasons for wanting a place at the school and explain your reasons as fully as possible in the ‘reasons for appeal’ section of the form.
+You need to make sure that you include all of your reasons for wanting a place at the school and explain your reasons as fully as possible in the space provided in the form.
 The information you include here is very important as this information will be sent to the appeal panel, clerk and presenting officer from the Admission Authority in advance of the hearing and is part of your case to the appeal panel.

 Please remember that you are appealing for a place at the school you have been refused, rather than appealing against the place you have been offered.

-You should attach copies of any written supporting information which you would like the appeal panel to consider at your appeal hearing.
+You should include copies of any written supporting information which you would like the appeal panel to consider at your appeal hearing.
+If you apply on-line you can download these at the same time as you make your appeal.
 If you haven’t already given this information to Admissions, you should also send it to them to consider as part of your application, as we will not share the information with them until later in the process.
-You can also choose to send information to us at a later date, up to 5 days before your appeal hearing.
+You can also choose to send information to us at a later date, up to 10 days before your appeal hearing.
+If you have applied on-line and have an appeals account you can do this by signing on to your account.
+Information can also be sent by email.

-On your appeal form you’ll be asked whether or not you’re willing to waive your right to 10 school days’ notice.
-If you waive your right to 10 school days’ notice we may be able to schedule your appeal earlier, particularly around school holidays.
+On your appeal form you’ll be asked whether or not you’re willing to waive your right to 14 days’ notice.
+If you waive your right to 14 days’ notice, we may be able to schedule your appeal earlier.
 We’ll normally only opt to do this where we feel it to be in your best interests.
 This relates to how early we have to tell you when your appeal hearing is along with who will hear your case.

 Deadlines for lodging your appeal

-For appeals within the 2018/19 academic year (for your child to move from one school to another between September 2018 – August 2019), please return your form within four weeks of the date of your refusal of the school place, wherever possible.
-Once we receive your appeal we will hear it within 30 school days.
+For appeals within the 2021/22 academic year (for your child to move from one school to another between September 2021 and August 2022), please return your form within four weeks of the date of your refusal of the school place, wherever possible.
+Once we receive your appeal we will hear it as soon as practicably possible.

 For appeals for your child to move up from an infant to a junior school (year 3) or from a primary / junior to a secondary school (year 7) you should return your appeal form by